Pushkar Sohoni: Experience

 Since 2015, he is an Associate Editor of South Asian Studies (Journal of the British Association for South Asian Studies (BASAS)).
-Pushkar Sohoni was on the Board of Studies for Architecture (Department of Science and Technology), Savitribai Phule Pune University from 2018 and the Board of Studies for Architecture at Vishwakarma University from 2019 to 2022.
+He is on the advisory board of the Law, Humanities and Social Sciences Journal.
+Pushkar Sohoni is on the Board of Studies for Architecture (Department of Science and Technology), Savitribai Phule Pune University since 2018 and the Board of Studies for Architecture at Vishwakarma University since 2019.
+Dr Sohoni is also a member of the Academic Council of the Kamala Raheja Vidyanidhi Institute of Architecture and Planning (KRVIA) since 2026.

 In 2025, along with Sarah Melsens and Maya Dodd, Pushkar Sohoni launched the Pune Architectural History Archive.
+The archive has been receiving good reviews from various news sources.

 Awards

 The American Institute of Indian Studies (AIIS) awarded Pushkar Sohoni a Junior Research Fellowship in 2007–08.
 He was a member of the project Art Space and Mobility in the Early Ages of Globalization, organized by the Kunsthistorisches Institut in Florenz.
 While in residence at Green College, University of British Columbia, Pushkar Sohoni served on the executive board of the Dining Committee, Residents' Council, and the Membership Committee.
 He was a Guest Fellow at the Wolf Humanities Center at the University of Pennsylvania is 2012–13.
 Along with Lisa Mitchell and Raili Roy, he won a Penn Global Engagement Fund Award for the academic year 2013–14, for undergraduate research and cultural immersion experiences in India for students.
 In 2013, he was a sub-reviewer for projects that had received the Aga Khan Architectural Award.
 He is interested in numismatics, and has lent coins to exhibitions, including the show Sultans of Deccan India, 1500–1700: Opulence and Fantasy at the Metropolitan Museum in New York.
 In 2016–17, he and C. Ryan Perkins won an award from the American Institute of Pakistan Studies (AIPS) to conduct workshops for the cataloging and preservation of the Anjuman-i Taraqqi-i Urdu library in Karachi.
 Pushkar Sohoni was a non-residential visiting scholar of the Center for the Advanced Study of India at the University of Pennsylvania in the year 2016–17.
 He has received research grants from the Department of Science and Technology, Government of India, the Indian Council of Historical Research, and the Indian Council of Social Science Research.
+Pushkar Sohoni received a British Library Endangered Archives Programme grant for digitising Public Works Department (PWD) records.